razshare/sveltekit-sse/README.md

 > [!NOTE]
 > In the second case, using `options::stop()`, your code will also
-> run if the client itself cancels the connections.
+> run if the client itself cancels the connection.

 ## Cleanup